-We have an active nursery, staffed by members of our church.
-They will watch and care for your children during our church services.
+We have a Nursery room, where someone can watch and care for your children during our church services.

 Providing Pastoral Care will depend on communication from the parish coming into the church office.
 Let us know of the situation and circumstances, and please let us know about parish concerns in a timely manner.